sgorgun/uml-design-basics/README.md

 ### 13. Properties

-Create a new _SimpleClass8_ class in the [SimpleClass8.cs](UmlDesignBasics/SimpleClass8.cs) file, copy all instance fields and instance methods from _SimpleClass4_ class to the _SimpleClass8_ class.
+Create the new _SimpleClass8_ class in the [SimpleClass8.cs](UmlDesignBasics/SimpleClass8.cs) file, copy all instance fields and instance methods from _SimpleClass4_ class to the _SimpleClass8_ class.

 Refactor the class code to replace all "get" and "set" methods with [properties](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/properties).